Making comparison: Branch vs Subsidiary vs Representative office in Hong Kong

 - Entity’s key personnel: For a branch setup, only one authorized representative who is a Hong Kong resident is required.

-The requirements for a branch registration are rather few and easy.
+The requirements for branch registration in Hong Kong are rather few and easy.
 However, it is quite restrictive since the name and activity must be the same as its parent company.

 The matter of liability

-In most cases, due to having no legal standing, a representative office does not bear any liability in event of costs of debts.
+In most cases, due to no legal standing, a representative office does not bear any liability in the event of debt costs.
 All the liabilities will be channeled back to its foreign parent company.

 - Entity name: the name of a representative office in Hong Kong needs to be identical to that of the parent company.